esatbayhan/fitness-survey-app/README.md

 ## Database Datasheet
 ### Rumination
 rumination:
-- I was stuck on negative thoughts and could not disengage from them
+- 0: I was stuck on negative thoughts and could not disengage from them
-- I am thinking about my feelings
+- 1: I am thinking about my feelings
-- I am thinking about my problems
+- 2: I am thinking about my problems
+- 3: Other